roytang/blog/content/post/2012/06/dc-new-52-review-part-2-batman-and-gotham.md

 **Batman and Robin**

 What makes the current combination of Batman and Robin interesting is that unlike Bruce's relationship with the previous Robins Dick and Tim (and even Jason) where having a partner was seen to improve Batman's temperament and bring a lighter side to the superhero team, in Damian's case he's very much as grim as his father what with the whole being raised by assassins bit.
-And we get exactly what we can expect &#8211; Bruce trying to teach Damian how to become a better person despite his upbringing and despite forces around them trying to bring Damian down into the dark side.
+And we get exactly what we can expect -- Bruce trying to teach Damian how to become a better person despite his upbringing and despite forces around them trying to bring Damian down into the dark side.
 The art is a bit uneven but it works, and the book is well worth the read.

 **Batgirl**

 It was a bit controversial when they revealed Barbara Gordon would be getting her legs back with the reboot.
 Oracle had been a staple of the Batman family for so long that fans would surely miss her, not to mention the fans of previous Batgirls Cass Cain and Stephanie Brown (neither of which have been seen in action in the New 52).
-While the events of _The Killing Joke_ haven't been retconned away (Barbara explicitly recalls the shooting incident in several flashbacks), they haven't explained yet as of this writing the "miracle&#8221; that gave Barbara back the use of her legs.
+While the events of _The Killing Joke_ haven't been retconned away (Barbara explicitly recalls the shooting incident in several flashbacks), they haven't explained yet as of this writing the "miracle" that gave Barbara back the use of her legs.
 The current storylines haven't been particularly exciting; I think I enjoyed Stephanie's schoolgirl problems more, but they're entertaining enough I suppose.
 The art is okay, if not a bit too shiny.
 Will continue reading.

 **Batwing**